Venezuelan government orders arrest of elderly woman who recorded a humorous video citing Chavistas - News

 Also according to the prosecutor, Olga and Florencio “instigated the murder of public figures” during the video in which the elderly woman cooks a loaf of bread.

 On the social network TikTok, Olga has 157,000 followers and 764,400 likes.
-The elderly woman’s most famous video has over 4 million views.
+The elderly woman’s most famous video has more than 4 million views.